 Long papers are allowed eight (8) pages.
 Short papers, not exceeding four (4) pages, may be submitted for short or poster presentation.
-For both paper types, pages containing only references and acknowledgments are not counted towards that limit.
-Late and breaking papers which highlight current developments or characterise open challenges are allowed two (2) pages.
+Late and breaking papers which highlight current developments or characterise open challenges are allowed four (4) pages.
+For all paper types, pages containing only references and acknowledgments are not counted towards that limit.

 Papers must be submitted electronically in PDF format only through the EasyChair pages for MRC 2020.
 Authorship does not need to be anonymous, but we encourage you to submit papers with identifying information removed.

-Three members of the program committee will review each submission.
+Three members of the program committee will review each submission (two members for late and breaking papers).
 A review form will direct committee members to evaluate submissions for appropriateness, technical strength, originality, presentation, and overall evaluation, as well as recording the reviewer's confidence in the topic.